sisiwei/2015-spring-cuny-web-scraping/problem-set-3.md

 - Some Offender IDs may appear multiple times.
 If this is the case, only include the Offender once.
 - Also collect the Offender's address information.

+## Updates & Hints

+- Hint: Remember that I showed all of you mechanize last week because it will help you with your final projects.
+You do not need to use mechanize for this homework assignment.

+- Hint: A great way to tackle this problem set is in two parts:

+1. Try to scrape one of the URLs you saved from the last assignment, such as: http://www.criminaljustice.ny.gov/SomsSUBDirectory/offenderDetails.jsp?offenderid=7227 All of these pages are structured the same, so once you scrape one, it's like you've scraped them all.

+2. Try to merge your new scraper into your problem-set-2.py.

+- Hint: Don't forget about lists.
+Sometimes plucking data out of a list is the easiest way to scrape.

+- Hint: Code getting a little messy?
+Remember how we used functions in our first problem set?
+Sometimes it's easier to organize your code into functions, and then call them later.
+But remember, if you write a function, you can only call it *later* in the code.

+- Hint: Since we're asking your scripts to visit so many URLs, running the entire scrape will take time.
+Give yourself some peace of mind by printing out some progress statements.
+For example, print out the name of the offender every time you get to a new one.
+This way, you won't be stuck wondering if your script is working.